Ganon's Castle Walkthrough

 Treasure chest in Ocarina of Time

-You can get a Recovery Heart from the treasure chest in the room.
-The other treasure chest is a trap that will damage you, so be careful.
+The treasure chest in the room contains a Recovery Heart.
+The other chest is a trap that damages you, so open it with caution.

 Move the Ice Blocks to Create a Platform